iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 If one side surprises the other then they act first, otherwise player characters make a dexterity save to act before non player characters.
 Order is preserved between rounds.

 **Attacks always hit**, roll damage for the weapon being used, adding **strength** for melee attacks or **dexterity** for ranged weapons.
-Characters that take damage lose hit points equal to the damage taken, with armor reducing damage.
+Characters that take damage lose hit points equal to the damage taken, with armour reducing damage.

 Attacks may be **impaired** or **enhanced**, e.g. a ranged attack against a target in cover would be impaired.